Themeathon/nodecg-layouts/README.md

 # themeathon-layouts

-> The on-screen graphics used during European Speedrunner Assembly's "marathon" events.
+> The on-screen graphics used during marathon events.

 *This is a bundle for [NodeCG](https://nodecg.dev); if you do not understand what that is, we advise you read their website first for more information.*